 After a few very challenging years around the pandemic, outdoor events are growing in both size and frequency.
-In the United States alone, more than 32 million people attend one or more of the over 800 outdoor music festivals held each year, and millions more visit the 2,000-plus county and state fairs across the country.
+In the United States alone, tens of millions of people attend one or more of the over eight hundred outdoor music festivals held each year, and millions more visit the 2,000plus county and state fairs across the country.
 Outdoor sporting events, farmers' markets, community events, and many others attract millions of people.
-The global event industry is expected to grow by nearly 15% in the next five years, bringing many opportunities to event organizers worldwide.
+The global event industry is expected to grow by nearly 40% in the next five years, bringing many opportunities to event organizers worldwide.

-Public safety is a top priority at outdoor events, and weather information is vital to planning them - especially as extreme weather continues to grow in frequency and intensity.
+Public safety is a top priority at outdoor events, and weather information is vital to planning them, especially as extreme weather continues to grow in frequency and intensity.
 Establishing a weather-related safety protocol has become a foundational strategy for most event organizers.
 With increased access to detailed weather insights, event organizers can also spot opportunities to influence decisions outside of safety and disruption, including those around construction, catering, merchandise, and insurance.
 Today's event planners must advance not only safety strategies but also operational strategies to continue to run profitable events.
+The growth of extreme weather